-According to the latest Franchising New Zealand survey from Massey University and Griffith University, there are 631 franchises in this country.
-185 of those are new brands which have opened here in the last five years.
+According to the 2017 Franchising New Zealand survey from Massey University and Griffith University, there were 631 franchises in this country.
+185 of those were new brands which had opened here in the last five years.
 That’s an impressive level of growth, but the emergence of so many new franchises raises some interesting questions for franchise buyers and intending franchisors.

 Newer franchises offer many advantages to buyers – they can have the latest technology and common systems throughout the franchise, enabling better sharing of information, and they can also offer franchisees a choice of good locations which might already have been taken in more mature systems.
 What they don’t necessarily have, though, is the experience of guiding a franchised business through the inevitable ups and downs of the economic cycle.